 '''

 SELECT huge.
-FROM huge, tiny WHERE huge.c1 = tiny.c1
+FROM huge, tiny

+WHERE huge.cl = tiny.cl

 '''

 the optimizer can choose a query plan that will scan tiny and do a few probes into the huge table instead of scanning the huge table and doing a large number of probes into the tiny table.